OHMA Equipment and Space Bookings

 The Oral History MA Program offers each student travel and training support of up to $400.
 This funding may be used for conference travel, research travel, or professional development.

-Additionally, GSAS has a new program to provide matching funds for M.A. student research projects.
-Starting this year, OHMA will be providing $250 in seed money for a few student research projects, which GSAS can match, bringing the total awards to $500 per student.
-This support could be used for research travel, transcription, technical support, equipment, etc. Information about the program, and the application form, are here.
+GSAS provides matching funds for M.A. student research projects.
+OHMA provides $250 in seed money for a few student research projects selected through a competition each year, which GSAS matches, bringing the total awards to $500 per student.
+This support can be used for research travel, transcription, technical support, equipment, etc. Information about the program, and the application form, are here.

 Our past research grant award recipients include: